ayushgangwani/Valentine-Propose/README.md

 ---

-**Would you like me to generate a "Pandas Cheat Sheet" Python script that includes all these code snippets in one runnable file?**
+**Would you like me to create a "Practice Exercise" section with a mini-dataset so you can test these commands yourself?**